Introduction

 What You Can Do: Keep your indoor humidity between 40–50%.
 A humidifier can help in the winter, while a dehumidifier or better ventilation helps in the summer.
 Not only will this reduce dust, but it will also make your home more comfortable to breathe in.

 If you’re sneezing more often during winter or noticing musty smells in summer, it’s a sign your home’s humidity may be out of balance — and that’s when dust becomes more stubborn.
+Adjusting your cleaning routine with the seasons not only keeps your home looking spotless but also helps you breathe easier year-round.

 How Mesh Maids Can Help You Clear Dust